-Metro Mirror provides a synchronous-copy process.
+The Metro Mirror feature provides a synchronous-copy process.
 When a host writes to the primary VDisk, it does not receive confirmation of I/O completion until the write operation has completed for the copy on both the primary VDisk and the secondary VDisk.
 This ensures that the secondary VDisk is always up-to-date with the primary VDisk in the event that a failover operation must be performed.
 However, the host is limited to the latency and bandwidth limitations of the communication link to the secondary VDisk.

-Global Mirror provides an asynchronous-copy process.
+The Global Mirror feature provides an asynchronous-copy process.
 When a host writes to the primary VDisk, confirmation of I/O completion is received before the write operation has completed for the copy on the secondary VDisk.
 If a failover operation is performed, the application must recover and apply any updates that were not committed to the secondary VDisk.

-Metro Mirror and Global Mirror support the following features:
+The Metro Mirror and Global Mirror operations support the following functions:

-- · Intracluster copying of a VDisk, in which both VDisks belong to the same cluster and I/O group within the cluster. - Intercluster copying of a VDisk, in which one VDisk belongs to a cluster and the other VDisk belongs to a different cluster.
+- Intracluster copying of a VDisk, in which both VDisks belong to the same cluster and I/O group within the cluster. - Intercluster copying of a VDisk, in which one VDisk belongs to a cluster and the other VDisk belongs to a different cluster.